jonahgraham/org.eclipse.dataset/README.md

 ## Getting Started

-Clone the examples repo and have a look.
-Browse over to the [examples](https://github.com/jonahkichwacoders/org.eclipse.dataset.examples) repo for more information.
+Clone the examples repository and have a look.
+Browse over to the [examples](https://github.com/jonahkichwacoders/org.eclipse.dataset.examples) repository for more information.

 ## Javadocs